ajhanwar/ajhanwar.github.io/index.md

 published: true
 ---

-I am a data scientist with over a year of experience in utilizing statistical methodologies to effectively solve ranging business questions.
+I am a data scientist with over a year of experience in utilizing statistical methodologies to effectively solve ranging scientific and business questions.
 I hold a BA in Statistics from UC Berkeley (Dec '19) with a concentration in machine learning.
 I currently live in San Francisco and love exploring all the places the Bay Area has to offer.
 I'm open to opportunities and always striving to learn more.
 Please feel free to reach out through the icons below!